INTERMAGNET/IMBOT/README.md

 > Dealing with this issue requires a decision by the definite data committee of IM.

-### 5.4 Test criteria
+### 6.4 Test criteria

 Currently it is an ongoing discussion which criteria and thresholds are necessary in order to evaluate submitted data sets.
 IMBOT makes use of a minimal approach.
 The highest automatic grade requires that the data sets are readable, complete and (correctly) contain all requested information for the [IMAGCDF] file format.
 There is no evaluation of data quality and only a single test regarding its definitive character, which was met by all submissions tested so far.
 Any test of data quality or more sophisticated analysis of its definitive character is currently subject of a final analysis by a human data checker.
 Nevertheless, it is suggested here that any submitted data set, which is readable and convertable, will already be accepted for step2 by INTERMAGNET using the IMBOT automatic procedure.
 As the data sets are automatically converted to a common data format, further data access is straight forward.
 A detailed level report allows to judge the classification for end users and eventually select data which suit their needs.
 Due to the detailed standard level description of the [IMAGCDF] format, a level 2 product already contains essential details on data quality as provided by the data submitter.
 Part of this information is cross checked by IMBOT (e.g. noiselevel).
 Based on this information it is suggested here that a level2 data set is complete, conclusive and usable for end users.
 From a modelers perspective, this information is sufficient to work with the data products.

-### 5.5 Open aspects for the future
+### 6.5 Open aspects for the future

-  - data checker duties
+  - data checker manual procedure for one-second
   - can data checker handle the files ?-> yes
-  - data checker mailing list (each one connected to a list of observatories, or random?)
-  - can submitter add a blacklist/whitelist on possible data checkers?
-  - resubmission (could be just done into step1 - datachecker is informed if level2 is satisfied)
   - is data quality a criteria (?) or just meta information
-       - should there be something like level 3 or not?
-       - do we need grades at all?
        - INTERMAGNET defined Standard levels for one second data.
-Which ones are obligatory to obtain highest grades?
+Which ones are obligatory to obtain final acceptance?
        - Noise level analysis is very simple at the moment, too be improved.
        - How to deal with amplitude deviations between definitive one-minute and definitive one-second?

-### 5.6 Further improvements
+### 6.6 Further improvements

 Suggested further improvements include a revision check.
 If no revision is performed or final revision requested for a certain time range, e.g. 3 months, than the current level of data submission is confirmed by simply renaming the "level1_underreview.txt" to "level1.txt".
 Obviously this can be done automatically as well.

 Although IMBOT has been created for definitive one-second data it can also be modified and used for other data sets as well.
 A possible application would be high resolution variation data which could be quickly checked with such routine and provided as a tested data product by INTERMAGNET basically on the fly.
 Further data sources might also be included.
-It is also not too difficult creating a similar routine helping with one-minute data analysis.

 IMBOT is written completely modular.
 Each checking technique is described and coded in an individual method.
 Thus, IMBOT can be simply extended or modified towards others tests and other data sets.